aws-samples/shopfloor-connectivity/examples/greengrass-in-process/README.md

 # Removing components from deployment and deleting components
 ## Remove SFC components from deployment

-To remove the components from the Greengrass environemnt do the following steps:
+To remove the components from the Greengrass environment do the following steps:

 1. Go to the AWS IoT Core web console and select **Greengrass devices** then select **Deployments** then check the box before your deployment then select **Revise**